-(3)Non-consolidated subs None
+(4)Non-consolidated subs

-(2) Items related to the application of the equity method
+None.

-- 1) There are no non-consolidated subsidiaries or affiliates to which the equity method is applied. - 2 There are no non-consolidated subsidiaries or affiliates to which the equity method is not applied. - (3) Items related to changes in the scope of consolidation or application of the equity method Not applicable. - (4) Items relating to the fiscal year, etc. of consolidated subsidiaries
+- (2) Items related to the application of the equity method - 1) There are no non-consolidated subsidiaries or affiliates to which the equity method is applied. - 2 There are no non-consolidated subsidiaries or affiliates to which the equity method is not applied. - (3) Items relating to the fiscal year, etc. of consolidated subsidiaries